kap70tomer/intwebsite/README.md

 At this point you’re on your own.
 ### Note: this is a one-way operation.
 Once you eject, you can’t go back!

-## Features
+## Website Content
+Navigation bar at the top with social media links and call icons.
 Carousle at the top of the Page displays the buisness Ads and Pictures of the place.
-Fill out 'contact us' form at the bottom of the page to reach out and book a meeting.
+Table of working houres and a Map with a mark of the studio.
 Scroll through a pictures gallery of past projects made by Y.K. in I.n.t.
 Studio.
 Get the right guidelines knowlage and relevant information you need to create your 'dream come true' Tattoo.
+Fill out 'contact us' form at the bottom of the page to reach out and book a meeting.

 ## Features
 - Get to know the place and its working hours.